Arix Bioscience PLC: Result of Annual General Meeting

 Result of Annual General Meeting

-Full details of the poll results are set out below and will also be available on the Company's .
+Full details of the poll results are set out below and will also be available on the Company's website at: https:// arixbioscience.com/investor-relations/document-library?folder=AGM&year=

 VOTES TOTAL % of VOTES No RESOLUTION VOTES FOR % AGAINST % VOTES ISC WITHHELD VOTED To receive the Directors' Report and the 1 accounts of the Company for the year ended 68,931,411 100.00% 3,441 0.00% 68,934,852 53.28% 8,440 31 December 2022 To approve the Directors' Remuneration 2 Report 61,073,950 89.25% 7,358,207 10.75% 68,432,157 52.89% 511,135 To re-elect Peregrine Moncreiffe as a 3 Director 68,099,019 98.79% 834,821 1.21% 68,933,840 53.28% 9,452 To re-elect Maureen O'Connell as a 4 Director 68,894,053 99.94% 42,077 0.06% 68,936,130 53.28% 7,162 5 To re-elect Isaac Kohlberg as a Director 68,900,656 99.98% 17,184 0.02% 68,917,840 53.26% 25,452 6 To re-elect Robert Lyne as a Director 68,902,689 99.95% 31,595 0.05% 68,934,284 53.28% 9,008 7 To elect Dr. Debra Barker as a Director 68,907,528 99.95% 32,248 0.05% 68,939,776 53.28% 3,516 8 To elect Andrew Smith as a Director 68,921,195 99.98% 13,089 0.02% 68,934,284 53.28% 9,008 To appoint BDO LLP as auditors of the 9 Company 68,929,881 99.99% 7,445 0.01% 68,937,326 53.28% 5,966 To authorise the Audit and Risk Committee 10 of the Company to fix the auditor's 68,934,245 100.00% 2,013 0.00% 68,936,258 53.28% 7,034 remuneration 11 To authorise the Directors to allot shares 65,989,256 95.72% 2,950,520 4.28% 68,939,776 53.28% 3,516 Authority to disapply statutory pre- 12 emption rights 62,199,252 90.23% 6,734.680 9.77% 68,933,932 53.28% 9,360 Additional authority to disapply statutory 13 pre- emption rights 62,202,105 90.23% 6,731,827 9.77% 68,933,932 53.28% 9,360 To authorise the Company to purchase its 14 own shares 68,921,128 99.98% 17,177 0.02% 68,938,305 53.28% 4,987 Authority to call a general meeting, other 15 than an annual general meeting, on not 68,145,351 98.85% 792,954 1.15% 68,938,305 53.28% 4,987 less than 14 clear days' notice

-In accordance with Listing Rule 9.6.2, copies of resolutions passed at the Meeting concerning items other than ordinary business will shortly be available for inspection on the National Storage Mechanism, which can be accessed at .
+In accordance with Listing Rule 9.6.2, copies of resolutions passed at the Meeting concerning items other than ordinary business will shortly be available for inspection on the National Storage Mechanism, which can be accessed here: https://data.fca.org.uk/#/nsm/nationalstoragemechanism

-The full text of the resolutions considered at the AGM are contained in the Notice of AGM, published on 25 April 2023, which is available on Arix investor relations .
+The full text of the resolutions considered at the AGM are contained in the Notice of AGM, published on 25 April 2023, which is available on Arix investor relations website at: https://arixbioscience.com/investor-relations/ document-library?folder=AGM&year=

 [ENDS]